LivInTheLookingGlass/Euler/docs/src/c/lib/bcd.rst

     .. c:member:: packed_BCD_pair *digits

         This array holds the digit-pairs that encode the number.
-Because of this, you must use :c:ref:`free_bcd` to destroy these objects without leaking memory.
+Because of this, you must use :c:func:`~c.bcd.free_bcd` to destroy these objects without leaking memory.

     .. c:member:: size_t bcd_digits